MicrosoftDocs/win32-pr.de-de/desktop-src/Controls/lvm-gettooltips.md

 ## <a name="return-value"></a>Rückgabewert

-Gibt das Handle des QuickInfo-Steuer Elements zurück.
+Gibt das Handle des QuickInfo-Steuerelements zurück.

 ## <a name="requirements"></a>Anforderungen